 Thinking about building a new swimming pool?
 Excited about this Summer?
 And the next one?
 Yep, I totally understand that buying a pool is a huge decision.
 I've been on literally dozens of pool sites since 1999 and have seen both good and bad workmanship and service.
 My goal is to offer you honest and reliable swimming pool installation cost information that you can use.
 I have nothing to sell you.
 I just have over 20 years of experience that can help you along your journey.

 Cost of swimming pool ownership is full of hidden items that, over time, may deplete your savings.
 Do your homework, get the best pool builder, and ask not just questions, but the right questions.

 When talking about inground pool construction costs, there are two things to consider:

 We'll take a quick look at the construction cost of a concrete (plaster), vinyl, and fiberglass pool, then touch on the actual cost of ownership.
 Please keep in mind that initial construction prices can vary from state to state so these are only ballpark figures.
 We have many variables to consider.
 Too many to discuss here, so we'll need to generalize.

 To be clear, there's no DIY option for concrete pools for most people.
-Dealing with plaster, concrete, re-bar, and digging is over their pay grade of most people so it's best to leave it to the professionals.
+Dealing with plaster, concrete, re-bar, and digging is over the pay-grade of most people so it's best to leave it to the professionals.
 Much more information can be found HERE.
 For now, we'll just hit the highlights.